Standard deviation SD

 This data: 2 2 3 5 5 5 7 8 9 9 is more clustered yet, and so its standard deviation is 2.53.

-The standard deviation is not the range.
+The standard deviation is not directly related to the range.
 This data: 2 4 4 5 5 5 5 6 6 14 has the largest range of these examples but not the largest standard deviation (its is 3.00).

 Nor is it related directly to the number of different data values.
 This data: 1 1 1 5 5 5 5 10 10 10 has the fewest number of different data values but a large standard deviation of 3.49.